ckan/ckan/doc/maintaining/cli.rst

  ckan dataset purge [DATASET_NAME|ID]    - removes dataset from db entirely

-datastore: Perform commands to set up the datastore
+datastore: Perform commands in the datastore
 ===================================================

 Make sure that the datastore URLs are set properly before you run these commands.